 Emotions are contagious.
 Being around fun and playful people will lift your spirits.
 Having someone in your social circle who is upbeat increases your chance of happiness, and you’ll laugh a lot more too.

 4. Go to more comedy events

 Seeing your favourite comedian at a live event is bound to get you howling with laughter.
-There are plenty of comedy events out there from small pub-based comedy nights with new comedians trying to break onto the circuit, to full-blown events at well-known venues offering shows with big names.
+There are plenty of comedy events out there from small pub-based comedy nights with new comedians trying to break into the circuit like in comedy clubs London, to full-blown events at well-known venues offering shows with big names.

 5. Start a gratitude diary

 Seeing how much good stuff there is in your life, will help you lighten up and enjoy life more.

 Watching funny movies is a great way to unwind.
 If you’re feeling a tad low and bit grumpy, a funny movie can be all it takes to put you in a better mood.
 Here are our top 10 funny films (in no particular order).

 There has to be at least one or two in here that get you giggling:

 • Planes, trains and Automobiles

 7. Go to a laughter yoga class